 You can help reduce pollution just by putting that cans an plastic containers in a different bin.
 If you’re trying to choose between two products, pick the one with the least packaging.

 It is an alternative to “conventional” waste disposal that can save material and help lower greenhouse gas emissions.
-Recycling can prevent the waste of potentially useful materials and reduce the consumption of fresh raw materials, thereby reducing: energy usage, air pollution (from incineration), and water pollution (from landfilling).
+Recycling can prevent the waste of potentially useful materials and cut the consumption of fresh raw materials, thereby reducing: energy usage, air pollution (from incineration), and water pollution (from landfilling).
 Recycling From Wikipedia

 The transportation sector is one of the largest contributors to greenhouse gas emissions on Earth.
 Cars, trucks, aircraft, and railroads, among other sources, all contribute to transportation end-use sector emissions.

 Leave your car at home.
 Walk or ride your bike to work, school and anywhere you can.
-You can reduce greenhouse gases while burning some calories and improving your health.
+You can cut greenhouse gases while burning some calories and improving your health.
 If you can’t walk or bike, use mass transit like trains or buses or carpool.
 Every car not on the road makes a big difference.

-Maintain your vehicle.
-Underinflated tires decrease fuel economy and lead to increased pollution and higher greenhouse gas emissions for everyone.
+Maintain your vehicle, underinflated tires decrease fuel economy and lead to increased pollution and higher greenhouse gas emissions for everyone.